-Once the ALUC has adopted a revised (or new) CLUP, and transmitted that CLUP to an affected local agency that local agency is mandated to incorporate the CLUP's provisions into its General and/or Specific Plan(s) within 180 days {Government Code 65302.3(b)}.
-Implicitly, the local agency is then required to adopt zoning ordinance(s) that implement the policies of their General/Specific Plan(s).
+Once the ALUC has adopted a revised (or new) CLUP, the affected local agencies are mandated to incorporate the CLUP's provisions into their General and/or Specific Plans within 180 days {Government Code 65302.3(b)}.
+Implicitly, the local agencies are then required to adopt zoning ordinances that implement the policies of their General/Specific Plan(s).